perlwasm/talk-perlcic-2020/index.md

 Note:
 And you don't have to be a wiz with C either because there are some more modern languages like Rust or Go that also support WebAssembly as a backend.
-A lot of WebAssembly is written in Rust as it turns out.
+A lot of WebAssembly and the infrastructure to build and run WebAssembly is written in Rust as it turns out.

 ---